driskell/log-courier/docs/LogstashIntegration.md

 Logstash 1.5 introduces a new plugin manager that makes installing additional plugins extremely easy.

-Simply run the following commands to install the latest stable version of the Log Courier plugins.
+Simply run the following commands as the user Logstash was installed with to install the latest stable version of the Log Courier plugins.
 If you are only receiving events, you only need to install the input plugin.

 		cd /path/to/logstash
 		bin/plugin install logstash-input-log-courier